nlargueze/gitext/README.md

 Tools for git

-## API summary
+## Commands summary

 - `gitt init`: Initialize the current repository.
-- `gitt commit`: adds all changes and opens a form to submit conventional commits.
+- `gitt commit`: adds all changes and opens a form to submit a conventional commit.
+- `gitt amend`: Amends an existing commit.
 - `gitt lint`: Checks that the commit message adheres to the conventional commit format.
 - `gitt changelog`: Generates the changelog from git history.
 - `gitt bump`: Bumps the version based on conventional commits.